landonclark97/numbotics/README.md

 Right now the code is only in decent shape.
 Cleaning includes:
 - [ ] Replacing asserts with proper exception handling
-- [ ] Effective and concise comments - not the page long, undescriptive balogne Python is famous for
+- [ ] Effective and concise comments - not the page long, undescriptive bologna Python is famous for
 - [ ] Proper documentation - i.e. an actual webpage